Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 python csrun.py [configuration.ini]
 ````

+Alternatively, the cs_run.exe executable can be invoked from external programs
+on Windows.

-In both cases above, results are written out onto files which can be read back.
+In the cases above, results are written out to files which can be read back
+by the external program.

 #8\.
 Input file formats

+When working with networks, text lists are used for all input files.

+For raster analyses using the ArcGIS toolbox, resistance grids and other inputs
-When working with the raster data type, resistance grids can be in a number of
+can be in a number of raster formats.
+For raster analyses using the stand-alone
-raster formats depending on whether or not you are using the ArcGIS toolbox.
+Circuitscape interface (Fig. 1) or calling Circuitscape from the command line
+or from other programs, resistance grids should
-Focal node, source, and ground files can be either raster or text list format.
+be in ASCII raster format, and focal node, current source, and ground files
+can be in either raster or text list format.
-When working with networks, text lists are used.

 ##ESRI Raster formats (when using the Circuitscape for ArcGIS Toolbox)